Skip to main content

 3. News, Features, Events and Campaigns

-Lottery funding has helped pay for facilities such as the Principality Stadium, Wales National Pool and the Geraint Thomas National Velodrome.
+Lottery funding has also helped pay for facilities such as the Principality Stadium, Wales National Pool and the Geraint Thomas National Velodrome.
 These iconic sporting venues push elite athletes in Wales to their best.

-Thank you to all National Lottery players – you’re an important part of the team.
+Thank you to all National Lottery players – you’re an important part of the team!

 Latest News - Performance Sport